jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

-We are interested in the big roads: "Motorway or Freeway", "Major Road" and "Other Major Road".
+We are interested in the big roads, as these are the ones we want to avoid: "Motorway or Freeway", "Major Road" and "Other Major Road".

 * Filter the `roads` table based on the provided list of road types: select those rows where the "frc_omschrijving" column is equal to one of those values, and call this `roads_subset`.
 * Make a quick plot of this subset and use the "frc_omschrijving" colum to color the lines.

 <details><summary>Hints</summary>

-*
+* Selecting multiple options at the same time is most convenient with the `isin()` method.
+* Use the GeoPandas `.plot` method and use the `frc_omschrijving` columns to show.

 </details>